 There is also two-hour street parking, please be aware of any restrictions due to street sweeping or other issues.

 Are you visiting the city and looking for attractions and restaurants?
 Check out the Avery Research Center’s tourism guide for more information.

 The Phillis Wheatly Literary and Social Club Reading Room is now open by appointment only.
 The reading room is open from 10 a.m. to 12:30 p.m.; 1:30 p.m. to 4:30 p.m.
 See more information here.

 The Avery Research Center maintains several galleries and public program spaces.
-Each year, the Avery Research Center develops exhibitions from its rich archival, art, and rare manuscript collections and hosts temporary art exhibitions featuring prominent and burgeoning artists from South Carolina and throughout the African diaspora whose work supports the Center’s mission.
-Guided tours cover these areas as well as the history of the Avery Normal School, the establishment of the Avery Research Center, and the history and culture of African Americans in the Lowcountry.
+Each year, the Center develops exhibitions from its rich archival, art, and rare manuscript collections and hosts temporary art exhibitions featuring prominent and burgeoning artists from South Carolina and throughout the African diaspora whose work supports the Center’s mission.
+Topics covered on our tours include these areas as well as the history of the Avery Normal School, the establishment of the Avery Research Center, and the history and culture of African Americans in the Lowcountry.
 The Avery Research Center holds an institutional membership with the National Association for Interpretation and has a full time Certified Interpretive Guide on staff.
 See updates on exhibitions.

 - Community Open Houses (Second Wednesdays @ Avery) The Avery Research Center invites scholars, students, and the general public to access the center’s archives on a self-guided tour of the historical site – the former Avery Normal School founded in 1865.
 We are located at 125 Bull Street in downtown Charleston.
 Tours begin on the first floor.
 Admission is free however, donations are welcomed.
 Open houses are held every second Wednesday from 4:30PM-6:00PM.
 Advance registration required.
 Note in February 2023 the Open House will be on TUESDAY, February 7th at 4:30PM.
 No Open House on the 8th.